-- Replace natural resource functions similar to those lost or degraded as a result of construction and operation of the Project (i.e., in-kind compensatory mitigation).
-Such compensation sites would post project continue to be in a similar geomorphic position (e.g., riverine backwater wetlands in the 2- and 5-year post project floodplains) to areas adversely affected by the Project and would support communities of fish and wildlife species similar to those adversely affected by the Project. - Provide opportunities to offset impacts to multiple affected natural resources and species. - Increase the size of and/or improve the connectivity between existing protected lands. - Re-establish floodplain connectivity where feasible. - Provide large contiguous tracts.
+- Replace natural resource functions like those lost or degraded because of construction and operation of the Project (i.e., in-kind compensatory mitigation).
+Such compensation sites would post project continue to be in a similar geomorphic position (e.g., riverine backwater wetlands in the 2- and 5-year post project floodplains) to areas adversely affected by the Project and would support communities of fish and wildlife species like those adversely affected by the Project. - Provide opportunities to offset impacts to multiple affected natural resources and species. - Increase the size of and/or improve the connectivity between existing protected lands.

+- Re-establish floodplain connectivity where feasible. - Provide large contiguous tracts.

 The Yazoo Backwater Management Project's adverse impacts are concentrated on natural resources in the YSA.
 The YSA is in the southern portion of the 080302 HUC watershed (Figure 1).
 Because the adverse impacts are concentrated in the YSA, preference will be given to large sites within the YSA with restoration potential that will not experience alterations in flood frequency and duration from the Project.
-If suitable sites are not found within the YSA sites may also be located in areas outside the YSA in the same 6-digit HUC watershed (i.e., 080302 - the Yazoo River Basin) and within the Mississippi Alluvial Plain Level III Ecoregion (Figure 1), provided such sites are consistent with the considerations identified above.
+If suitable sites are not found within the YSA sites may also be in areas outside the YSA in the same 6-digit HUC watershed (i.e., 080302 - the Yazoo River Basin) and within the Mississippi Alluvial Plain Level III Ecoregion (Figure 1), provided such sites are consistent with the considerations identified above.
 Prioritizing areas outside of the YSA but within the 080302 HUC watershed and within the Mississippi Alluvial Plain Level III Ecoregion can yield benefits to ecological resources and communities located downstream in the YSA.

 If the required mitigation cannot be completed within the YSA or other portions of the 080302 HUC watershed within the Mississippi Alluvial Plain Level III Ecoregion, adjacent watersheds within the Lower Mississippi River Alluvial Valley (LMRAV) with the natural resource types found in the Project impact area will be considered.
-For example, as discussed below, riverine backwater wetlands have been mapped across the LMRAV (Figure 2 below) and provide habitat for similar communities of fish and wildlife species.
-Thus, a restored riverine backwater wetland in an adjacent watershed could potentially offset Project impacts to wetlands and other aquatic resources, as well as fish and wildlife species and their habitats.
+A restored riverine backwater wetland in an adjacent watershed could potentially offset Project impacts to wetlands and other aquatic resources, as well as fish and wildlife species and their habitats.
 Considering these factors, potential compensation sites may also be within portions of the 080402, 080500, and 080601 HUC watersheds within the Mississippi Alluvial Plain Level III Ecoregion (Figure 1) at locations that provide in-kind compensatory mitigation consistent with the considerations identified in Section 7.0.
 This potentially includes mitigation bank sites and in-lieu fee program project sites located within this same geographic area.
 Consideration was also given to batture areas as out of basin mitigation.

-Figure 2: Land Classification of Habitat in the Project Area
+Figure 2.
+Land Classification of Habitat in the Project Area (Natural Resource Land Conservation)